Let's make streets in Cambridge more vibrant and attractive for kids to walk and bike to school!

-From Monday 15 February, we'll start trialing temporary changes on several streets in Cambridge to create a route for kids - and all of us - to safely and easily walk, bike and scooter to school and around town.
+On Monday 15 February we began trialing more than 25 temporary changes on several streets in Cambridge to create a route for kids - and all of us - to safely and easily walk, bike and scooter to school and around town.

-Some of these include painted dots on the road, improvements to busy intersections, new pedestrian crossings and a pop-up cycleway.
+Some of these included painted dots on the road, improvements to busy intersections, new pedestrian crossings and a pop-up cycleway on Wilson and Duke streets.
 Check out the illustrated map here for more details.

-Anything we try is TEMPORARY so we can see which changes are effective and which aren't in making our streets better spaces for people.
+All of the changes we are trialling are TEMPORARY so we can see which changes are effective and which aren't in making our streets better spaces for people.
 If a change works, great!
-If it doesn't, we'll adjust it or take it away.
+If it doesn't, we'll adjust it or take it away depending on feedback.

 HAVE YOUR SAY